SOCIAL BENEFITS TRIBUNAL (SOCIAL JUSTICE TRIBUNALS ONTARIO)

 Lisa Freedman is a former Clerk of Journals and Procedural Research with the Legislative Assembly of Ontario.
 She joined the Legislative Assembly in 1989 as a Committee Clerk.
 Ms. Freedman is a Crew Leader with Habitat for Humanity and a member of the Law Society of Upper Canada.
 She holds a Bachelor of Arts degree from the University of Western Ontario and a Bachelor of Laws degree from Osgoode Hall Law School.

 Allan Matte is a lawyer and was called to the bar in 1999.
 Throughout his career he has focused primarily on the practice of administrative law.
 In addition to working as a lawyer within administrative tribunals he has also appeared before a number of them as Counsel to one of the parties.
 He has appeared before the Courts in Ontario, the Federal Court and the Federal Court of Appeal.
 He is a member of the Law Society of Upper Canada, the Council of Canadian Administrative Tribunals and l'Association des juristes d'expression française de l'Ontario.
-Mr. Matte obtained his law degree from Osgoode Hall Law School in 1997 and holds a postgraduate certificate in Procedural Law and a postgraduate diploma in Public Law from the University of London.
+Allan obtained his law degree from Osgoode Hall Law School in 1997 and holds a Postgraduate Certificate in procedural law, a Postgraduate Diploma in public law and a Master of Laws (LLM) in Human Rights Law from the University of London.

 Michael Gottheil is a graduate of Osgoode Hall Law School and was called to the Bar in 1987.
 After working as In-House Counsel for two national trade unions, in 1991, Mr. Gottheil co-founded Engelmann, Gottheil law firm in Ottawa, where he practiced labour, employment and human rights law.
 He was a Professor at Algonquin College and the University of Ottawa Law School.
 Mr. Gottheil is a member of the Canadian Association of Visually Impaired Lawyers and, over a twelve-year period, served on the Board of the Canadian National Institute for the Blind as member, Vice-Chair and Chair at the Ottawa local and provincial levels.